Momo Kapor

 Momčilo "Momo" Kapor (Момчило Момо Капор; 8 April 1937 – 3 March 2010) was a Serbian novelist and painter.

 He authored several screenplays, over forty novels, short stories, travel and autobiographic books and essays.
 He was introduced to the literary circles as the author of radio, TV and theater drama at the beginning of the sixties.
 His books have been translated to twenty languages.
 The shorts stories collection Kinoteka at three and novels The Green Felt of Montenegro and The Last Flight to Sarajevo were published in French by L'Age d'homme in Lausanne while The Mastery of Šlomović was published by Xenie in Vevey.

 His paintings were exhibited in New York, Boston, Geneva, Frankfurt, London and other cities.
 He was also known as an illustrator, illustrating his own and numerous books by other authors.
 He was a regular member of the Academy of Sciences and Arts of Republika Srpska.

 Early life

 Kapor was born in 1937 in Sarajevo, Drina Banovina, Kingdom of Yugoslavia.
 His father, Gojko Kapor, was a bank clerk, and his mother, Bojana was a housewife.
 In 1941, during World War II, a bomb fell on the home in which Kapor, his grandmother, and his mother were taking refuge.
 Kapor's mother used her body as a shield and, although she was killed, Kapor was able to survive.
-He reflected back on that day, remembering that even the little cat, which he held in his arms, died.
-Kapor knew very little about his mother since not much was said in his family.

 Immediately following World War II, Kapor moved with his family to Belgrade, Serbia where he remained for most of his life.